ondras12345/AlarmClock/README.md

 ## Testing
+Static code analysis is performed on the computer used for development using `cppcheck`.

 Native unit tests run natively on the computer used for development.

 Not everything can be tested that way, so additional tests were written that need to run on the target microcontroller (embedded device).
 A new firmware is uploaded to the device and test results are received through UART.
 ```
+# run static code analysis:
+make check

 # run native tests:
 make test